Core Curriculum for Oncology Nursing Elsevier eBook on Vitalsource (Retail Access Card), 6th Edition

 54. Standards of Practice and Professional Performance 55.
 Evidence-Based Practice 56.
 Principles of Education and Learning 57.
 Legal Issues 58.
 Ethical Issues 59.
 Professional Issues 60.
 Compassion Fatigue

-ONS, Jeannine M. Brant, PhD, APRN, AOCN, Oncology Clinical Nurse Specialist and Nurse Scientist, Billings Clinic, Billings, Montana, Francisco Conde, Francisco A. Conde, PhD, AOCNS®, FAAN
+ONS, Jeannine M. Brant, PhD, APRN, AOCN, FAAN, Oncology Nurse Specialist, Director and Lead Scientist, Collaborative Science and Innovation, Billings Clinic, Billings, Montana, Francisco Conde, Francisco A. Conde, PhD, AOCNS®, FAAN

 Advanced Practice Registered Nurse